python-poetry/poetry/docs/docs/pre-commit-hooks.md

 Below you can see the available `pre-commit` hooks you can use.

+!!!note

+    If you specify the `args:` section for a hook in your pre-commit config the default `args:` are overwritten.
+So if you want to add arguments you need to specify the default ones in your config also.

 ## poetry-check

 The `poetry-check` hook calls the `poetry check` command